Abhishek6151/MiniRAG-MSA-QA/README.md

  Project Files

-- `MiniRAG.ipynb` – Development notebook used for PDF extraction, chunking experiments, embedding generation, retrieval testing, and evaluation analysis.
+- `MiniRAG.ipynb` – Development notebook used for PDF extraction, chunking experiments, embedding generation, retrieval testing, and evaluation analysis.The notebook was used to build and test the RAG pipeline step by step.
+Once the workflow was working, the reusable functions were moved to rag_utils.py and connected to the Streamlit application.
 - `rag_utils.py` – Core RAG pipeline functions including chunking, retrieval, answer generation, and evaluation.
 - `app.py` – Streamlit user interface for contract question answering and automated evaluation.
 - `ground_truth.json` – Benchmark questions and expected answers used for evaluation.
 - `requirements.txt` – Python dependencies required to run the project.

+###### Notes

+For security reasons, the Gemini API key is not included in this repository.
+Create a .env file and add your own API key before running the project.